 Vascular and Interventional Radiologist, Miami Cardiac & Vascular Institute

-Brian J. Schiro, M.D., speaker and conference director, disclosed that he receives grant/research support from Medtronic and that he is a member of the speakers bureau for Penumbra and Sirtex.
-Dr. Schiro has also disclosed that his lecture will include discussion of off-label or unapproved product usage.
+Brian J. Schiro, M.D., speaker and conference director of this educational activity, disclosed that he receives grant/research support from Medtronic and that he is a member of the speakers’ bureau for Penumbra and Sirtex.
+Dr. Schiro has also disclosed that his lecture will include discussion of off-label or unapproved usage.

-Elliott J. Elias, M.D., conference director, disclosed that he is a member of the speakers bureau for Abbott Laboratories, and his participation will not include discussion of off-label or unapproved product usage.
+Elliott J. Elias, M.D., conference director of this educational activity, disclosed that he is a member of the speakers’ bureau for Abbott Laboratories, and his participation will not include discussion of off-label or unapproved product usage.

-Muhammad Hasan, moderator, has indicated that he has no relevant commercial relationships to disclose, and that his participation will not include discussion of off-label or unapproved product usage.
+Muhammad Hasan, moderator of this educational activity, has no relevant financial relationship with ineligible companies* to disclose, and that his participation will not include discussion of off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.